DaVinciJavascript/Syllabus/Week1_HTML5.md

 - Do this [Javascript Tutorial](http://javascript.info/).

+- Pick out one site you think is good from [Awwwards](http://www.awwwards.com/).

+## Friday, August 27th

+- Development Tools
+- Managing Dependencies
+- Loaders
+- Packagers
+- Linters
+- Parsers

+### Homework

+- Read [Javascript for Cats](http://jsforcats.com/).

+- Do this course about [Chrome Dev Tools](http://discover-devtools.codeschool.com/).

 - Imagine you are an interviewer.
 Think in ten questions about JavaScript that will help you to determine the skill level of a candidate.
 Share it with a friend that is also doing the course and answer their questions.

-## Friday, August 27th

-- Scope, `this` and `window`
-- jQuery onReady, jQuery Modules
-- ES5 and Require.js
-- ES6 and `import` statements
-- Module Packagers, Webpack
-- Linters, ESLint
-- Parsers, Babel

-### Homework

-- Read [Javascript for Cats](http://jsforcats.com/).

-- Read the first three chapters of [You Dont Know Javascript](https://github.com/getify/You-Dont-Know-JS/blob/master/up%20&%20going/README.md#you-dont-know-js-up--going).

-- Pick out one site you think is good from http://www.awwwards.com/